 Really.
 If that is the “dud” outcome, then in my books, this is a “foolproof” recipe.

-I made this using Murray Valley Pork which is simply the best quality pork produced in Australia!
+I made this Cuban Roast Pork using Murray Valley Pork which is simply the best quality pork produced in Australia!
 You can’t get it at supermarkets, only at butchers, and if there’s ever a time to splurge on good quality pork, Easter is it!

 Really hope you consider this pork for your Easter table though!!
 I promise it is worthy of being the centrepiece. – Nagi

-PS Make sure you save some pork to make Cuban Sandwiches (Cubanos)!
+PS Make sure you save some Cuban Pork Roast to make Cuban Sandwiches (Cubanos)!

 I’ll share the recipe on Easter Monday.
 All you need is leftover Mojo Marinated Pork, baguettes, swiss cheese, gherkins and slices of ordinary ham.
 One of the BEST SANDWICHES I have never had in my life!!